-- IRFs can be designed to bring together States along a “migration corridor”, such as the 5 + 5 Dialogue on Migration in the Western Mediterranean which comprises ten countries, five on each side of the Mediterranean.
+- IRFs can be designed to bring together States along a "corridor migration ', Such As the 5 + 5 Dialogue on Migration in the Western Mediterranean which included ten countries, five on Each Side of the Mediterranean.

 - IRFs may have a more varied constituency with their Member States representing different regions at times representing different ends of a migration corridor (destination countries and countries of origin).